Houston is home to BP’s U.S. headquarters, and it also represents the company’s largest employee base anywhere in the world.

 Houston also serves as a major hub for BP’s marketing and trading business, which is the No. 1 marketer of natural gas in North America, buying and selling more than 20 billion cubic feet each day.

-In addition, BP’s Texas City Chemicals plant is a leading producer of paraxylene and metaxylene, which help make everything from clothes and carpets to soda bottles and surfboards.
+Located about 60 miles southeast of BP’s Houston headquarters, the company’s Texas City Chemicals plant is a leading producer of paraxylene and metaxylene, which help make everything from clothes and carpets to soda bottles and surfboards.

 Elsewhere in Texas, BP has signed a 20-year liquefaction contract with the liquefied natural gas (LNG) terminal in Freeport.
 To service that contract, BP is building six LNG tankers that will be roughly 25 percent more fuel-efficient than their predecessors.

 In addition to its business operations, BP supports a wide range of institutions and initiatives that help strengthen Texas communities.